Opting into The Matrix

 I often find myself spending time stressing over first-world problems: work stress, new house problems, a dog needing to be walked, commuting headaches, running late to meetings, or making the seemingly life-altering decision to get another puppy!
-I get caught up. but every once in a while, a shocking reminder comes along and reminds me of a pivotal decision I made years ago.
+I get caught up.

 Three weeks ago, I became a Canadian citizen.